paulklemm/regression-heatmap-paper/Cover Letter.md

 </i></font>

 The manuscript could be further strengthened by better structuring the domain requirements to include the web and security issues which are currently discussed too late in the paper.

+<i><font color='green'>

+  * Advantages of the web-based approach regarding the epidemiological application domain is covered as part of [Support Design Decisions with Expert Feedback] by discussing it at the beginning of the *System Design* section
+  * Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Cohort Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**

+</i></font>

 In terms of related work, similar domain analysis and related visualization work, with epidemiology as the target domain, was featured here: http://www.computer.org/csdl/trans/tg/2013/12/ttg2013122916-abs.html and should be discussed in this context.

 More details in the visual encoding are also necessary (color, size, interaction,...), and in particular a justification of the design choices available for these encodings.
 A videoclip demonstrating the system would further help.